The best way to protect your friends, family and yourself is a layered approach:

 Every day we learn more about the virus, and we now have a wider array of effective tools to reduce risk:

-- Vaccines and boosters are widely available.
+- Vaccines are widely available.
 They help protect against severe illness, hospitalization and death.

-Masks are still required in places like health care and long-term care.
-This is because of the setting or federal regulations.
+Masks may still be required in places like health care and long-term care.

 For more tips and information, visit CDC mask guidance.